 Elizabeth Kronk Warner joined the KU Law faculty in June 2012.
 Prior to her arrival at KU, Warner served on the law faculties at Texas Tech University and the University of Montana.
 In 2010, Warner was selected to serve as an Environmental Justice Young Fellow through the Woodrow Wilson International Center for Scholars and U.S.-China Partnership for Environmental Law at Vermont Law School.
 She has also served as a visiting professor at Xiamen University in Xiamen, China, and Bahcesehir University in Istanbul, Turkey.
-In 2014, Warner received the Immel Award for Excellence in Teaching.
+In 2014, Warner received the Immel Award for Excellence in Teaching, and in 2016 she received the Dean Frederick J. Moreau teaching and mentoring award from the graduating class.
 Her scholarship, which focuses primarily on the intersection of Indian Law and Environmental Law, is published in several prominent journals, including the Arizona Law Review, Colorado Law Review and Columbia Journal of Environmental Law.
-She is also co-author of the casebook, Native American Natural Resources.
+She is also co-author of the casebook Native American Natural Resources, and she co-edited "Climate Change and Indigenous People: The Search for Legal Remedies."
 In addition to teaching, Warner serves as an appellate judge for the Sault Ste.
-Marie Tribe of Chippewa Indians Court of Appeals in Michigan.
+Marie Tribe of Chippewa Indians Court of Appeals in Michigan and as a district judge for the Prairie Band Potawatomi Nation in Kansas.
 Before entering academia, Warner practiced environmental, Indian, and energy law as an associate in the Washington, D.C. offices of Latham & Watkins LLP and Troutman Sanders LLP.
 Warner previously served as chair of the Federal Bar Association Indian Law Section and was elected to the Association’s national board of directors in 2011.
 She currently serves as chairwoman of the Kansas Advisory Committee to the U.S. Civil Rights Commission.
 She received her J.D. from the University of Michigan Law School and a B.S. from Cornell University.
 Warner is a citizen of the Sault Ste.
 Marie Tribe of Chippewa Indians.

 - Federal Indian Law